A4EVR/A4EVR-Pool/orcfax/node-suite/README.md

     Specify the directory containing your alias keys.
 This will copy the keys to a newly created `signing-key` folder.

+    **Final Deployment:**

+    Script will then run Docker Compose to configure, deploy, and start all services.

 ## Additional Notes

 Upon completion, a summary config log and helpful commands are outputted in the node directory (e.g., ~/orcfax/<node-name>)